flaxsearch/flaxcode/flax_search_service/docs/api.rst

  - overwrite: If 1, overwrite an existing database.
 If 0 or omitted, give an error if the database already exists.
  - reopen: If 1, and database exists, do nothing.
-If 0 or omitter, give an error if the database already exists.
+If 0 or omitted, give an error if the database already exists.

 e.g.::

     POST /dbs/<db_name>

+If the database is sucessfully created, this will return a 201 response.

 delete database
 ---------------